Get the Scoop on Salt

 The true cost of road salt goes well beyond the price of a bag of salt.

-Chlorides impact the environment, corrode infrastructure and are costly to remove.
+Chlorides impact the environment, corrode infrastructure and are costly to remove from our waterways.

 Protect our rivers.
 Be Salt Smart!